Bertha Palmer: Florida real estate pioneer

 Bertha Palmer became interested in the winter climate of Florida and in 1910 bought over 80,000 acres of land in and around Sarasota, Florida—about one-third of the land in what was then the massive county named Manatee.
 In 1914, she bought 19000 acre of land as an exclusive hunting preserve called "River Hills" in Temple Terrace, Florida.
 After her death, her sons inherited the land and eventually sold it to developers who created the Mediterranean Revival golf course community of Temple Terrace, Florida.

-She became a progressive rancher, land developer, and farm developer who introduced many innovations to encourage the Florida ranching, citrus, dairy, and farming industries.
+She became a progressive rancher, land developer, and farm developer who introduced many innovations to encourage the Florida ranching, citrus, dairy, and row-crop farming industries.
 Palmer was one of the first famous people to winter in Florida, beginning a now-common practice.
 She encouraged wealthy friends and associates in her international social circles to spend winters along Sarasota Bay and her other Florida land interests and promoted the development of many land parcels; today much of that land is still known as Palmer Ranch.
 The major roads through her property, as well as some connecting to the existing communities, were named by her.
-Those names remain unchanged as Honoré, Lockwood Ridge, Tuttle, Webber, and Macintosh.
+Those names remain unchanged as Honoré, Lockwood Ridge, Tuttle, Webber, and McIntosh.
+Today's Palmer Blvd. in Fruitville runs through the former Palmer Farms made possible by the efforts of her sons to create the Sarasota-Fruitville Drainage District in the 1920s which is now home to the Celery Fields Stormwater Facility.

 She proved herself to be an astute businesswoman: within sixteen years after her husband's death, she managed to double the value of the estate he had left her.
 After her death, a large parcel of her land was donated (donated according to Sarasota County, sold according to the state) by her sons to become Myakka River State Park.

 Her grandson Potter D'Orsay Palmer (1908–39) became a notorious playboy who married four times and died after a brawl in Sarasota.
 His and Bertha's legacy are recounted in Frank A Cassell's book Suncoast Empire.